 If you’re looking for a bank that offers a ton of bells and whistles, Apple Bank isn’t the right choice for you.
 You won’t find ATMs outside the New York City region, and Apple Bank’s mobile banking technology isn’t state-of-the-art.
 If you can’t make these trade-offs work, consider a few of these business checking account alternatives.

-Chase Total Business Checking is similar to Apple Bank’s free business checking account in terms of size and minimum requirements.
+Chase Business Complete Checking is similar to Apple Bank’s free business checking account in terms of size and minimum requirements.
 This is Chase’s introductory-level account, which means it offers fewer free services in exchange for a lower monthly balance requirement and initial deposit.
-You only need $25 to open an account, and have a modest $15 monthly fee to keep your account open.
-Better yet, you can waive the fee entirely with a minimum monthly balance of $1,500, which is a bargain compared to Apple Bank’s SimpleValue Business Checking account.
+This business checking account has a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.
+It also offers unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.

-Right now, Chase is offering a $200 welcome bonus for signing up.
-Additionally, Chase Total Business Checking gives account holders the first 100 transactions for free every month, which includes debits and non-electronic deposits.
-After that, you’ll only have to pay $0.40 per additional transaction.
-You can make up to $5,000 in cash deposits every month for free, as well.
-You’ll have to pay for domestic and international wire transfers, however—so if that’s a big part of your business, you may want to opt for a more feature-rich option at Chase or elsewhere.
+For the Chase Business Complete Checking, you’ll have to pay for domestic and international wire transfers, however—so if that’s a big part of your business, you may want to opt for a more feature-rich option at Chase or elsewhere.

 As we mentioned earlier, Apple Bank only provides one business checking account package.
 This is fine if you only need what Apple Bank provides business account holders, but not so much if you require more services.
 This is where Chase Performance Business Checking shines.
 Chase branches can be found throughout New York City and beyond, which makes life easier if you’re on the road and need to access your account.
 Plus, you’ll get all of Chase’s mobile banking features, which are more robust than what Apple Bank provides.

 Chase Performance Business Checking only requires $25 to open an account.
-You can have the $30 monthly fee waived with a $35,000 balance, and can get a sign-up bonus of $200 just by applying through Fundera.
+You can have the $30 monthly fee waived with a $35,000 balance.
 In exchange, Chase offers 250 fee-free transactions every month, with additional transactions only costing $0.40 each.
 You can deposit up to $20,000 in cash every month, as well, with every additional $1,000 costing $2.50.
 Last but not least, you’ll get two free wire transfers every month as well.
 This is a great option for businesses with a bit more cash than the Apple Bank business checking account requires, even if you need to carry a higher balance to benefit from these perks.

 No matter which bank is right for you, you’ll want to make sure you’ve covered a few basics about your own business needs.
 First, make sure you understand exactly what you’ll require from your bank every month.
 Be it tons of free transactions, wire transfers, or a robust digital banking application.
 This should help define which bank you choose, and the account that’s right for you.
 Next, make sure you know how much you can expect to keep in the bank from month to month.
 You don’t want to pick an account that comes with a monthly minimum balance that’s too high for your business to afford—otherwise, you’ll risk paying for your account and losing money in the long term.